csterlent/nytxw-keyboard-navigation/README.md

 |ENTER  |if any clue is selected, jump to that clue. otherwise use default behavior.|
 |DELETE |works like backspace but goes forward|

 If you ever want to bypass this script, for example to insert a "2" onto your board, you can.
-Just press <Escape> to go into Rebus mode, where you can type the character normally and press <Escape> again to get out of it.
+Just press /<Escape/> to go into Rebus mode, where you can type the character normally and press /<Escape/> again to get out of it.